jonsth131/ctf.support/content/misc/signals.md

 ## Identifying signals
 To identify unknown signals, [SigidWiki](https://www.sigidwiki.com/wiki/Signal_Identification_Guide) is a good starting point.

+## Decoding Signals
+There are several tools available to decode signals, some of them are listed below.

+- [fldigi](https://www.w1hkj.com/), a software suite for amateur radio.
+- [DigiPan](https://bpsk31.com/apps/) is a free program to decode PSk31/PSK63 signals.

 ## SSTV
 Slow Scan TV is used to send images over radio signals.